 Post-salon, I was curious to see if I could style my own hair at home.
 Following strict instructions from Stephen to use a hot brush to create extra volume, I reached for my ghd Rise, £169, to slightly flip out the ends, gliding the tool from the root to the ends and then rolling it back (spritzing the L’Oréal Professionnel Serie Expert Repair 10-in-1 Multipurpose Spray, £12.80, liberally beforehand).
 I can’t blow-dry my own hair and creating big, bouncy Farrah waves on a day-to-day basis isn’t realistic.
 The ghd Rise, however, helped me create a lot of volume in a fraction of the time.
 A style that took all of five minutes to create, the slight curls framed my face while the longer layers elongated its shape, and I added my favourite We Are Paradoxx Sea Salt Spray, £20, to build up the feathered ends (another tip courtesy of Stephen).
 I honestly love this style.

-Having not seen or really appreciated my hair for pretty much all of 2020, this renewed volume is a welcome change and actually feels quite transformative.
+This renewed volume is a welcome change and actually feels quite transformative.
 My hair now feels light, bouncy and carefree and the delicate flips give my straight hair a lot more character.
 The feathering technique has taken so much weight off the ends and added a lot more texture and natural movement, opening up my features rather than weighing my face down.
 But it’s the ability to style my hair in so many ways that I love most, making it a more wearable trend and a lot less maintenance, too.
 Some days I can rock those '70s Farrah curls, others I can create statement retro flicks using a hot brush, and if I feel like doing nothing?
 I’ve still got all the bounce and volume I need from the natural feathered layers.
 I’ll be wearing my hair down for the foreseeable.

 Refinery29's selection is purely editorial and independently chosen – we only feature items we love!
 As part of our business model we do work with affiliates; if you directly purchase something from a link on this article, we may earn a small amount of commission.
 Transparency is important to us at Refinery29, if you have any questions please reach out to us.